simonlabcode/bam2bakR/README.md

 * HTseq output text and bam files in results/bams/
 * SNP calls in results/snps/
 * Csv files with counts of all mutation types in results/counts/
+* scale factors calculated with edgeR in results/normalization/

 ## Questions?